God Hand: Plot

 In the game's backstory, a fallen angel became the Demon King Angra, whose demonic army invaded the world.
 However, a man holding the power of God within his arms defeated Angra, sending him into exile once again.
 The man was then given the title of "God Hand" by the people he saved.
 A clan of humans was established to protect the God Hands as it is said that anyone who possesses it will be "capable of becoming either god or demon".
 The main protagonist is Gene, a 23-year-old fighter who has one of the God Hands, which is sought after by a group of demons.
 Though he is outspoken and macho, he has a keen sense of justice.
 Gene is accompanied by Olivia, a 19-year-old descendant of the clan who once protected the God Hands.
-After the demons kill her family, she fled with one of the God Hands, grafting it onto Gene upon meeting him when he saves her from bandits attempting to take the God Hand from her and gets his right arm hacked off in the process.
+After the demons kill her family, she fled with one of the God Hands, grafting it onto Gene upon meeting him when he saves her from bandits attempting to take the God Hand from her and gets his right arm removed in the process.

 The main villains are the Four Devas, a demonic society attempting to resurrect Angra for world domination.
-The members include the leader Belze, the cigar addicted officer Elvis, the circus ringmaster Shannon and Azel, also called the "Devil Hand", a human that also possesses one of the God Hands and earlier joined the Devas to achieve his own goals.
-The game features a number of recurring minor enemies whom Gene meets, including a pair of extremely flamboyant twins; the trio responsible for removing Gene's original arm; a gorilla wearing a lucha libre wrestling mask and outfit; an android warrior sent by Belze twice to stop Gene; an aspiring rock duo who were originally aspiring musicians that sold their souls to the demons in exchange for power; and a group of midgets dressed in Super Sentai-style clothing with playing card emblems on their costumes.
+The members include the leader Belze, the cigar addicted officer Elvis, the flirty circus ringmaster Shannon and Azel, also called the "Devil Hand", a human that also possesses one of the God Hands and earlier joined the Devas to achieve his own goals.
+The game features a number of recurring minor enemies whom Gene meets, including an identical duo of extremely brawny yet extravagantly dressed homosexual men who flirt with Gene every chance they get; the trio responsible for removing Gene's original arm; a gorilla wearing a lucha libre wrestling mask and outfit; a pot-belly black garbed ninja master; an afro-sporting martial artist with his two girlfriends; an android warrior sent by Belze twice to stop Gene; an aspiring rock duo who were originally aspiring musicians that sold their souls to the demons in exchange for power; and a group of dwarfs dressed in Super Sentai-style clothing with playing card emblems on their costumes.
 Nearly all battles are revealed by comical gags and dialogue.
 Once Gene defeats Azel at the Tower of Angra, Angra awakens from inside Azel's body; Azel then rips off his God Hand and entrusts it to Gene, not wanting to be controlled.
 Now with both God Hands, Gene defeats Angra and rescues Olivia.